Aeziren/Aeziren/README.md

 ## Projects 👨‍💻

-  [🔗 Network](https://github.com/Aeziren/social-network), a social network website with a lot of functionalities made with Django and Javascript.
+  [🔗 Network](https://github.com/Aeziren/social-network), the project that I'm most proud of.
+Here I learned a lot about the ORM, REST API development and asynchronous programming.
-  [🪙 E-commerce](https://github.com/Aeziren/e-commerce), auction website where users can register their products and bid on other listings.
+  [🪙 E-commerce](https://github.com/Aeziren/e-commerce), auction website where users can register their products and on the database and bid on other users listings.
   [📚 Wiki](https://github.com/Aeziren/wiki), a wiki website, where users can contribute to the database with their knowledge.
   [📫 Mail](https://github.com/Aeziren/email), singlepage mail website, built focusing on asynchronous programming.
-  [🔎 Search](https://github.com/Aeziren/google-clone), a search website using Google Search Engine.
+  [🔎 Search](https://github.com/Aeziren/google-clone), pure HTML and CSS search website based on Google Search Engine.

 ## Skills 🎯
 #### Programming Languages